mihailgaberov/orderbook/README.md

 ![ETHUSD Market](https://github.com/mihailgaberov/mihail-25082021/blob/main/screenshots/ETHUSD_market.png)

 ## Application features:
-### I. Orderbook
+### I. Order Book
- 1. The orderbook consists of two sides: the buy side and the sell side.
+ 1. The Order Book consists of two sides: the buy side and the sell side.
  2. Both sides contain information about the amount of orders opened at each price level.
  3. Each level displays the:
     1. Price - this is what defines the level.
 As orders must be placed at a price that is a